-- d.
+- a.
 Authentication Request: the device which initiated the communication send Authenticate-Request message to the responder.
-This Authenticate-Request message contains a name and a password. - e.
+This Authenticate-Request message contains a name and a password. - b.
 Authentication Reply: Once the Authenticate-Request message receives the responder, it authenticates the message by checking the username and the password.
-If the authentication is successful, it reply back with Authenticate-Ack message else Authenticate-Nak massage is send back to theinitiator.
+If the authentication is successful, it reply back with Authenticate-Ack message else Authenticate-Nak massage is send back to the initiator.